Wait, how do these guys get their shirts on over their horns? Suspension of disbelief shattered! 0/10! Worst game ever!

 C.O.W.-Boys may be easy, but that certainty doesn’t make it dull.
 The levels are all unique and inventive, with no shortage of engaging “set piece” moments like the bouncing railcar ride in the Mine and the dynamite-rigged buildings you can detonate in Cow Town.
 There are even occasional interludes where what have to be the world’s strongest eagles swoop down to lift your characters into the air and the nature of the action shifts entirely to resemble an auto-scrolling spaceship shooter.
 The boss fights are another highlight.
 Every boss has a robust pattern with multiple ways of moving and attacking and these patterns are readily sussed out with a bit of observation.
 This allows these battles to fall comfortably into the “tough, but fair” bracket.
 Each is hectic and stimulating in a way that satisfies rather than frustrates.
 The bosses even have their own health bars!
 This certainly would have been a welcome addition to Sunset Riders.

 Graphics and sound are top-tier Konami all the way.
 The cartoon show’s creator supposedly worked very closely with the game development team and it’s evident in the detail and overall polish lavished on the art and animation.
 Despite only coming out a year after Sunset Riders, C.O.W.-Boys took advantage of upgraded hardware to really push its visuals to a noticeably higher level.
-I might not care for any of these absurd characters, but there’s no denying that they look amazing here.
+I might not care for any of these absurd characters, but there’s no denying they look amazing here.
 The music is by Michiru Yamane, best known for her work on the Castlevania series.
-While the tunes here are nowhere near her best, they’re perfectly servicable Western-inspired numbers that fit the setting like a glove.
+While the tunes here are nowhere near her best, they’re perfectly servicable Western-inspired numbers which fit the setting like a glove.
 Also worth mentioning are the large number of high quality speech samples throughout.
 Every boss seems to have something silly to say and it’s all very clear for the time.

 Wild West C.O.W.-Boys of Moo Mesa was a case of love at first sight for me.
 It’s easily as colorful and charming as Sunset Riders with the same tight and addictive core gameplay.
 What’s more, C.O.W.-Boys has more power-ups, better boss fights, and more interesting levels than its predecessor.
 Lower difficulty also makes it more appealing to newcomers, though this may come at the expense of lasting appeal to the hardcore crowd.

 It’s a right shame that C.O.W.-Boys was never ported to any home console or computer.
 Was this due to the terms of the license?
 The cartoon’s cancellation?
 A perceived lack of appeal outside the U.S.?
 Beats me.
-I just know that this game is currently the second best reason to visit Coindexter’s, after their grilled Nutella, marshmallow, and graham cracker sandwiches.
+I just know this game is currently the second best reason to visit Coindexter’s, after their grilled Nutella, marshmallow, and graham cracker sandwiches.
 Mmm.